moberwasserlechner/ionic-lazy-loading-migration/README.md

 * Refactor page objects to strings `nav.setRoot('MyPage')` instead of `nav.setRoot(MyPage)`
 * Create modules for components in folders named `components`
+* `pages` and `components` are recusively searched so your project layout can be folder-per-feature as well

 ## Customize

 The script uses template files with placeholders for generation and replacement.

+There are situations when you want to change them according to your needs.
 E.g. After generating everything I discovered that I needed a custom pipe every page.
 Knowing this before I would have added the import to my `page.module.[ngx-translate].tpl.txt`

 * component.module.tpl.txt ...
 Module contents for components